irush-cs/slurm-scripts/slurm-resource-monitor.md

 Whether to save the entire sampling data of the CPU, GPU or memory usage or just the histogram.
 Depending on the `SamplingInterval`, this will have some effects on the node's memory usage.

+### NotifyInteractive

+Whether to notify on interactive jobs as well.
+Interactive jobs are less likely to use all resources, but might be limited elsewhere.

+This can be configured per user in ~/.slurm-resource-monitor.